lorenzospanio/Object-Oriented-DES-in-MATLAB/README.md

 *   Complex customer routing: cars go to a pump, then the driver walks to pay, and then returns to the pump area before exiting the system.
 *   Inventory management for three different types of fuel, using an (s, S) ordering policy.

-The goal is to provide a clear and extensible example of how to apply OOP principles to build sophisticated simulation models.

 ## Key Features